Ongoing

 Silicon Valley Campus 3175 Bowers Avenue, Santa Clara

 Transform learning Join Diana Black Kennedy, chair of UCSC Silicon Valley’s Educational Therapy certificate program, to learn how this distinctive program prepares educators and professionals to create meaningful, lasting impact.
-As one […]
+As one of the few programs approved by the Association of Educational Therapists (AET), it equips you with the skills to assess learning differences and implement research-based, […]

 UCSC Opera—Orpheus in the Underworld